jessicatingley/csc212-gradebook/README.md

 The arguments you must provide in the program configuartion should be input as follows:
 <file name> <type> <category> <command>

+You must also add your target executable files in CMakeLists.txt using CMake add_executable For example - add_executable(csc212_gradebook Category.cpp Course.cpp Individual.cpp main.cpp)

 Once you have edited the configurations and input program arguments, press the play button in the upper right hand corner to run the application.
 For example -
 Program arguments: "my_grades.txt category labs allgrades" would run the program to utilize the category class for outputting all lab grades from my_grades.txt.